Profiling and Timing

 Python Profiler in the Spyder IDE

 1. Open the Python script in the Editor pane.
-If your program is comprised of multiple files, open the script that contains the the main function.
+If your program contains multiple files, open the script that contains the main function.

 2. In the Spyder menu, go to Run -> Profile.